 The only scenario when electricity flows without resistance is when using a superconductor.

 A CPU has semiconductors with a lower conductivity than the efficient superconductors we use in electric circuits or wiring.

 Also, the transistors are essentially switches.
 They allow or block the flow of electricity depending on the input and output requirements, thus creating resistance.

-So, these semiconductors and transistors create heat whenever they aren’t using as much electricity as they could.
+So, these semiconductors and transistors create heat whenever they don’t use as much electricity as possible.

 A CPU performs numerous tasks simultaneously, requiring tons of electric current inputs and outputs through transistors, semiconductors, and gates.